aimaaan/Final-Assessment/README.md

 - When all the inputs are validated, it will go to the database.

 ### 4. File Security principles
-a. implement the code that enables the right-click for login and registration pages.
+a. implement the code that disables the right-click for login and registration pages.

  ```php
 <script>